 I think the most difficult part of this whole project, besides the legs being janky was finding a sink to fit.
 Because I was so worried about protecting the top from water, I wanted to cover a good portion of the surface with the sink.
 I also wanted to add height.
 After committing to the project, I started my search thinking no problem mon.
 Well, there was a problem.
 My antique dresser was only 18″ deep and that included a lip, so I needed to find a sink that was less than 17″ deep total including the faucet area.
 Remember, I already have tile up at this time, and can no longer have plumbing come out of the wall.
 Insert monkey emoji covering its eyes.
 Crap.
 My options were limited, and I needed this sink here yesterday.

 We found one and after ordering it, it was suddenly on backorder.
 Double crap.
 The Boy tried helping while I wrote my last blog post…it resulted in him texting me once every 20 seconds, “What about this?
 What about this?
 What about this?
 What about this?
 This one?
 How about this one?
-We are never going to find something.
+We are never going to find anything.
 We’re screwed.
 Gerry’s gonna kill you.
 Wait, this one?
 What about this one?
 This one might work.
 Do you like this one?”
 What can I say, at least he tried.
-I wound up finding one at Modo Bath that was wall mounted, 16.1″ deep, and could be overnighted.
+I wound up finding one at Modo Bath that was wall-mounted, 16.1″ deep, and could be overnighted.
 Phew!
 Dodged that bullet.
-It fit perfect.
-Gerry and I stood back and admired our work.
-I’m sorry but this space looks kick ass.
-Am I right?
+It fit perfectly.
+Gerry and I stood back and admired how we turned an antique dresser into a vanity.
+I’m sorry, but this space looks kick-ass.